mustardamus/nobo/README.markdown

 ### request & response extension

 Nobo extends the request and response objects returned to your callback.
-See the example abothe for the usage.
+See the example above for the usage.

 Available extensions: